Why Long-Term Motivation Fades After Six Weeks

 The Motivation Maintenance Loop’s 90-day milestone structure works in part because it exploits a predictable feature of human psychology called the goal gradient effect.

 The goal gradient effect is the tendency for effort and motivation to increase as the perceived distance to a goal decreases, producing a natural dead zone in the middle of long-term pursuits.
-First described by Clark Hull in 1932 and confirmed in humans by Kivetz, Urminsky, and Zheng, the effect shows that effort naturally accelerates as you approach a goal [9].
+First described by Clark Hull in 1932, who showed that rats ran faster as they approached food, and later confirmed in humans by Kivetz, Urminsky, and Zheng, the effect shows that effort naturally accelerates as you approach a goal [9].
 The goal gradient effect means that long-term goals have a built-in motivation dead zone in the middle, where the finish line is too far away to pull you forward and the starting line is too far behind to push you.

 The fix that matches the research on multi-year goal persistence is to break long goals into shorter cycles.
-Locke and Latham’s goal-setting research across 35 years found that specific, moderately difficult subgoals outperform vague “do your best” targets, with effect sizes between .42 and .80 [7].
-Create 90-day milestones with clear completion markers — this converts a two-year marathon into a series of sprints, each with its own goal gradient acceleration.
+Locke and Latham’s goal-setting research across 35 years found that specific, moderately difficult subgoals outperform vague “do your best” targets [7].
+Create 90-day milestones with clear completion markers.
+This converts a two-year marathon into a series of sprints, each with its own goal gradient acceleration.

 The growth mindset development approach pairs well with this strategy.
 When setbacks happen mid-cycle, a growth orientation reframes them as data for the next sprint rather than evidence that the larger goal is failing.
 And if your system needs to absorb unexpected shocks, building an antifragile mindset gives you the framework for turning disruption into fuel.